ReleasePage/reload.js/README.md

 `reload.js` uses the [`version.js`][4] library to fetch your release versions, so you must include both libraries.

+Provide the GitHub repository that you want to use as a `data-repo` attribute in the script tag.
+When a new version of the repository is released, `reload.js` will show a customisable popup and optionally refresh the page.

 ```html
 <script src="//cdn.releasepage.co/js/version.js" data-repo="releasepage/version"></script>